 I’ve been where you are now, I feel your pain, I found a solution to help you overcome it, you can overcome your pain with my solution.

 When we craft an origin story in this way we create a deep, emotional resonance.
-People feel moved to support what we are trying to achieve, first because of empathy for our pain and suffering, second, because of a sense that our solution can end their own pain and suffering.
+People feel moved to support what we are trying to achieve, first because of empathy for our pain and suffering, and second, because of a sense that our solution can end their own pain and suffering.

 The brand origin story follows the Hero’s Journey, a story structure taken from Joseph Campbell’s seminal work ‘The Hero with a Thousand Faces’ and used in storytelling the world over.
 Most books, movies, and dramas follow this age-old structure of the hero’s journey.